cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

     of Serialize, i.e., `x = Deserialize(Serialize(x))`.

 - Cryptographic hash function:
-  - Hash(m): Compute the cryptographic hash of input message "m".
+  - Hash(m): Compute the cryptographic hash of input message `m`.
+The type of the hash is determined by the chosen OPRF group.
   - Nh: The output size of the Hash function.

 - Memory Hard Function (MHF):